glassBead-tc/glassBead-001-atris/README.md

 - Basic query pipeline implementation
 - Trending tracks functionality
 - Number parsing for limit queries
+- Resolved recursion issues in LangGraph flow
+- Enhanced logging to abstract backend logic from user responses
+- Successful end-to-end testing of key functionalities

 Our next immediate goals are:
 1. Implementing playlist search and retrieval
 2. Developing user profile search and retrieval
 3. Enhancing error handling and system resilience
+4. Expanding the AudiusApi class with new methods for different query types
+5. Implementing caching for frequently requested data

 ## Running Atris